awsdocs/aws-control-tower-guide/doc_source/configuration-updates.md

 When you create your AWS Control Tower landing zone, the landing zone and all the OUs, accounts, and resources are compliant with all of the governance rules enforced by your guardrails, whether mandatory or elective\.
 As you and your organization members use the landing zone, changes in compliance status may occur\.
 Some changes may be accidental, and some may be made intentionally to respond to time\-sensitive operational events\.
 Regardless, changes can complicate your compliance story\.

 Resolving drift helps to ensure your organization's compliance with governance regulations\.
-Drift resolution is a regular operations task for your master account administrators\.
+Drift resolution is a regular operations task for your management account administrators\.

 Drift detection is automatic in AWS Control Tower\.
 It helps you identify resources that need changes or configuration updates that must be made to resolve the drift\.

 To repair most types of drift, choose **Repair** on the **Settings** page\.
 The **Repair** button becomes selectable when drift has occurred\.
 For more information, see [Detect and resolve drift in AWS Control Tower](drift.md)\.

-## Deploying AWS Control Tower to a New AWS Region<a name="deploying-to-new-region"></a>
+## Deploying AWS Control Tower to a new AWS Region<a name="deploying-to-new-region"></a>

 This section describes the behavior you can expect when you deploy your AWS Control Tower landing zone into a new AWS Region\.
 Generally, this type of deployment is performed through the **Update** function of the AWS Control Tower console\.

 **Note**
 We recommend that you avoid expanding your AWS Control Tower landing zone into AWS Regions in which you do not require your workloads to run\.
+Opting out of a Region does not prevent you from deploying resources in that Region, but those resources will remain outside of AWS Control Tower governance\.

 During deployment into a new AWS Region, AWS Control Tower updates the landing zone, which means that it *baselines* your landing zone to operate actively in the new Region\.
 Individual accounts within your organizational units \(OUs\) that are managed by AWS Control Tower are not updated as part of this landing zone update process\.
-Therefore, you must apply updates to your accounts individually\.
+Therefore, you must update your accounts by re\-registering your OUs\.

+When deploying AWS Control Tower to a new Region, be aware of the following recommendations and limitations:
++ Select Regions you plan to host AWS resources or workloads in\.
+Add at least 3 Regions for a well\-architected landing zone\.
++ Opting out of a Region does not prevent you from deploying resources in that Region, but those resources will remain outside of AWS Control Tower governance\.
++ You cannot opt out of any Region you govern into\.

-Certain significant behavioral changes in AWS Control Tower detective guardrails are expected as a result of a deployment to a new AWS Region:
+When you deploy into a new Region, AWS Control Tower detective guardrails adhere to the following rules:
 + *What exists stays the same\.* Guardrail behavior, detective as well as preventive, is unchanged for existing accounts, in existing OUs, in existing Regions\.
 + *You can’t apply new detective guardrails to existing OUs containing accounts that are not updated\.* When you’ve deployed your AWS Control Tower landing zone into the new Region \(by updating it\), you must update existing accounts in your existing OUs before you can enable new detective guardrails on those OUs and accounts\.
 + *Your existing detective guardrails begin working in the new Region as soon as you update the accounts\.* When you update your AWS Control Tower landing zone to deploy into the new Region and then update an account, the detective guardrails that already are enabled on the OU will begin working on that account in the new Region\.

-+ *Update only to Regions in which you need to run\.* It can be time\-consuming to deploy landing zones into new Regions if your OUs manage a lot of member accounts\.
-We recommend that you avoid expanding your AWS Control Tower deployment into AWS Regions in which you do not require your workloads to run\.
+**Deploy to a new Region**

+1. Sign in to the AWS Control Tower console at [https://console.aws.amazon.com/https://console.aws.amazon.com/controltower](https://console.aws.amazon.com/https://console.aws.amazon.com/controltower)

+1. In the left\-pane navigation menu, choose **Landing zone settings**\.

+1. On the **Landing zone settings** page, select the **Regions** tab\.

+1. In the **Regions** table, choose **Update Regions**\.
+You are directed to the update landing zone workflow since governing into new Regions requires you to update to the latest version\.

+1. Under **Additional AWS Regions for governance**, search for the Region you want to govern into\.
+The **State** column indicates which Regions you currently govern into and which ones you don't\.

+1. Select the checkbox for any additional Regions you want to govern into\.
+**Note**
+When you add governance to a Region, you cannot remove it after the landing zone setup completes\.
+If you opt not to govern into a Region, you can still deploy resources in that Region, but those resources will remain outside of AWS Control Tower governance\.

+1. Complete the rest of the workflow, then choose **Update landing zone**\.

+1. When the landing zone setup completes, Re\-register the OUs to update the accounts in your new Regions\.
+For more information, see [Update existing OUs and accounts](importing-existing.md#update-existing-accounts)\.

 **Updating accounts using automation**